 Spatial statistical classification analysis

 Multivariate statistical analysis is mainly used for data classification and comprehensive evaluation.
 Data classification methods are an important part of GIS.
-Generally speaking, the data stored in Geographic Information System (GIS) is primitive, users can extract and analyze the data according to different practical purposes, especially for observation and sampling data, with the different classification and interpolation methods, the results are very different.
+Generally speaking, the data stored in GIS is primitive, users can extract and analyze the data according to different practical purposes, especially for observation and sampling data, with the different classification and interpolation methods, the results are very different.
 Therefore, in most cases, a large amount of unclassified data is first entered into the information system database, and then the user is required to establish a specific classification algorithm to obtain the required information.

 Comprehensive evaluation model is the basis of regionalization and planning.
 From the perspective of human cognition, there are two types of precise and fuzzy.
 Because most geographical phenomena are difficult to be classified and expressed by precise quantitative relations, the fuzzy model is more practical and the results are often closer to reality.
 Comprehensive evaluation generally goes through four processes: